 This financial report is designed to provide the school system's citizens, taxpayers, customers, stakeholders, and creditors with a general overview of the system's finances and to demonstrate the school system's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Director of Administrative Services' Office, Carroll County Public Schools, 125 North Court Street, Westminster, Maryland 21157.
+If you have questions about this report or need additional financial information, contact the Chief Financial Officer, Carroll County Public Schools, 125 North Court Street, Westminster, Maryland 21157.